Political Science Department Learning Goals

-The Government Department at St. Lawrence University is comprised of four generally recognized sub-fields: American Politics, Political Theory, Comparative Politics, and International Relations.
-Students who major in Government should master a number of broad categories of knowledge and skills.
+The Political Science Department at St. Lawrence University is comprised of four generally recognized sub-fields: American Politics, Political Theory, Comparative Politics, and International Relations.
+Students who major in Political Science should master a number of broad categories of knowledge and skills.
 The curriculum of the department is designed to educate students to be informed and inquisitive citizens, to understand diverse perspectives, and to be conscious of their rights and responsibilities within local, national and global communities.

 Learning Objectives